Xinyu-Li-123/xinyu-li-123.github.io/content/posts/learning-notes/rust/cheatsheet/index.md

 mathjax: true
 ---

 One-page cheatsheet to refresh my memory on Rust.
-Reading note of the *The Rust Programming Language*.
+Many examples are copied from [Rust by Example](https://doc.rust-lang.org/rust-by-example/).

 ## Cargo